 Nikki Haire graduated from SLTC as part of Class 46 in 2015 from our Electrical Lineworker Program.
 She has always loved working outside and has a passion for math, so by combining her two interests she discovered linework and has been hooked ever since.
 Her training at Southeast Lineman Training Center was not easy but she found that encouragement from her pole circle instructor and her drive within would get her where she wanted to be.

-- Must possess a valid driver’s license from state in which you reside.
+Must possess a valid driver’s license from the state in which you reside.

 Must pass a Department of Transportation (DOT) physical examination and have the physician sign SLTC’s Doctor’s Release Form.